maartenvanelst/blog/_site/README.md

-This is the Github README for [https://maartenvanelst.github.io/blog/](https://maartenvanelst.github.io/blog/)
+This is the Github README for [https://maartenvanelst.github.io/blog/](https://maartenvanelst.github.io/blog/).

+It's built using a slightly modified version of the [minima theme](https://github.com/jekyll/minima).

 after installing jekyll with bundle run a local preview `bundle exec jekyll serve`